 Participants in the USPAS/IU Master's Degree Program qualify for financial assistance for USPAS sessions.
 This financial assistance generally covers housing, the USPAS Registration Fee and 2 meals per day.
 Travel is not included nor are the fees to Indiana University included.
 Students are responsible for the $55.00 application fee (payable by credit card to Indiana University) which must accompany your IU application.
 If accepted into the IU master's degree program, you will also be required to pay the $150.00 per credit hour fee.

 To apply for this program please complete an IU Online Admissions Application.
 Send a copy of your undergraduate transcripts and provide three letters of recommendation.
 Graduate Record Exam (GRE) scores are strongly recommended.
 It is very important that you indicate in the "statement of purpose" and in the "student comments section" that the distance M.S. in Beam Physics is desired.
-M.S. students are admitted for the spring semester only, the deadline for submitting an application is October 1.
+Applications may be submitted any time, but they should arrive before October 1 to ensure the ability to register and get credit for courses taken after Jan 1.

 Students are encouraged to have a qualified advisor assigned at their home institution.
 If one is not available one will be assigned by the USPAS.
 The ASAC will review all students annually.